 To swaddle or not swaddle…that is the question.
 This practice has its controversies and being new parents ourselves, we wanted to ensure we get the lowdown on the pros and cons.

-Naysayers will often bring up the topic of SIDS (Sudden Infant Death Syndrome i.e. the sudden unexplained death of a child less than one year of age).
-Some experts say that swaddling helps during the early stages by preventing the baby from rolling onto its’ tummy while sleeping and preventing loose blankets from accidentally covering the baby’s face, both of which can lead to suffocation.
+Naysayers will often bring up the topic of SIDS (Sudden Infant Death Syndrome).
+Some experts say that swaddling helps during the early stages by preventing the baby from rolling onto its’ tummy while sleeping and preventing loose blanket from accidentally covering the baby’s face, both of which can lead to suffocation.
 But others argue that swaddling can increase the risk of SIDS since around the age of 6 months, babies can roll onto their stomachs even while wrapped up.
 Some studies have also shown an association between swaddling and increased risk of hip dysplasia (i.e. hip dislocation) when the swaddle restricts the movement of the infant’s legs.

 Advocates of swaddling do stress proper technique to ensure parents reap the benefits and minimize any potential risks involved.
 For all the new parents reading this looking to use the swaddling technique, here are a few guidelines proposed by Dr. Jessica Lanerie:

-- Babies who are old enough to roll over their stomachs should not be swaddled
+Babies who are old enough to roll onto stomachs should not be swaddled

-- Be aware of your baby's temperature.
-Swaddling can increase the temperature of your baby by up to 4 times.
+Be aware of your baby’s temperature.
 Make sure you adjust your baby’s clothing and do not overdress in relation to the temperature of the room.

 Step 2 — UP: Hold baby’s left arm straight to the side.
 Bring the bottom point of the blanket straight up and place it on the left shoulder.
 Tuck the rest of the blanket under the left arm.
 Again, grab the blanket next to her shoulder and pull straight out, away from the body, to remove any slack.
 The blanket should be loose around her legs giving her sufficient leg room to wiggle but the arms should be very snug and straight.